stevenhalverson/stevenhalverson/README.md

 # Hi, I'm Steven 👋

 I work at the intersection of **AI annotation, dataset curation, and fine-tuning**.
-My current focus is a **1,200+ image annotation project** using Label Studio, exploring how high-quality data feeds into LoRA fine-tuning and multimodal RLHF.
+My current focus is my own **SSLQ image annotation project** using Label Studio, exploring how high-quality data feeds into LoRA fine-tuning and multimodal RLHF.

 ---